jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

-Version 0.5.1 (DD--MM-YYYY)
+Version 0.6.0 (DD-MM-2018)
-- The following tools have been added:
+- The following tools have been added in this release:
-  VisibilityIndex
+    AttributeHistogram
+    AttributeScattergram

+Version 0.5.1 (11-04-2018)
-- Fixed a far-reaching bug caused by change to Raster.
+- This minor-point release fixes a far-reaching regression bug caused by a change to the Raster class in the previous release.
 The change was needed for the in-place operator tools added in the last update.
-This change however affected the proper running of several other tools in the library.
+This modification however affected the proper running of several other tools in the library, particularly those in the Math and Stats toolbox.
+The issue has now been resolved.
+- The VisibilityIndex tool has been added to the library.
+This is one of the most computationally intensive tools in the library and should really only be used in a high
 - Modified tools with integer parameter inputs to parse strings representations of floating point numbers.
 Previously, feeding a tool 'filter_size=3.0' would cause a fatal error.